knaw-huc/data-envelopes/help_documentation.md

 * External Resources Description - this specifies what external resources are linked to, and how and why the dataset relies on them.
 * External Resources Links - this provides links to the external resources (at the level of the source, not an individual resource.
 For example, Wikidata, not the individual persons in Wikidata)

+E.g.:
+    Concepts in the GTAA thesaurus https://data.beeldengeluid.nl/datasets/gtaa

 ## 3.6 Annotation and Labelling
 The original data in the dataset may have been enriched by annotating or labelling it with extra information.
 This may be done by humans or machines.
 For example, experts may have labelled letters with the persons mentioned in the letters, or an algorithm may have detected persons in the letters.
 These annotations can be described in this section.

 ### Annotation Characteristics
 This section can be repeated for each type of annotation performed.

-* Annotation workforce type - the type of humans, or machines, that performed the annotation, from a vocabulary
+* Annotation workforce type - the type of humans, or machines, that performed the annotation, selected from a vocabulary.
+E.g. 'Human Annotations (Expert, Employees)'
 * Others - if the workforce type was not in the vocabulary, it can be filled in here
-* Description - a description of the annotation that was performed
+* Description - a description of the annotation that was performed.
+E.g. 'Experts transcribed the scanned letters'
 * Total Annotations - the total number of annotations
 * Total Tokens - the total number of tokens that were used in the annotations
 * Avg Tokens Annotations - the average number of tokens per annotation